Tornc/mc_ballistics/README.md

     </em>
 </p>

-## Muzzle estimator tips
+## Muzzle estimator

+> [!TIP]
-1. Giving the drag and gravity values will guarantee 100% success rate, and allows you to only need 2 observations.
+> - Inputting drag and gravity values will guarantee 100% success rate, and allows you to only need 2 observations.
-2. Set the minimum, maximum velocity bounds and velocity multiple.
-It will reduce computation cost.
+> - Set the minimum, maximum velocity bounds and velocity multiple.
+It will reduce computation cost by a bunch.

 ![pic3](./docs/reliability.png)